pactus-project/pactus.org/docs/guide/run-ansible.md

 Make sure you write down the Mnemonics for your key.
 You can recover your keys from Mnemonics, if you lose them.

+You are responsible for the safety of your key.

 :::

 To store and send validator private key to server, we use